 The massive hips of this rotting seaweed ruin the beauty of the pristine beaches, and its rotten egg odor makes water activities and swimming nearly impossible and extremely unpleasant.

-How to Check Current Seaweed conditions before planning a vacation to Cozumel?
+How to Check Current Seaweed conditions in Cozumel?

 Even though the western coast of Cozumel is usually sargassum-free, it is still important to conduct proper research on the sargassum conditions at the beach or hotel you intend to visit.